Flavor & Ingredient Tips

 -

-Pour the egg and milk mixture into the dry ingredients.
-Mix gently with a wooden spoon or your hands until a soft dough forms.
-If too sticky, add a little more flour; if too dry, add a splash more milk.
+Pour the egg mixture into the dry ingredients and mix gently with a wooden spoon or your hands until a soft dough forms.
+Add a little flour if it is sticky or a small splash of milk if it is dry.

 -

-Turn the dough out onto a lightly floured surface.
-Knead lightly about 4-5 turns to bring it together into a smooth ball, avoiding overworking.
+Turn the dough onto a lightly floured surface and knead only 4-5 turns to bring it into a smooth ball.

 -